-For almost 2 decades TEC pushed for recycling infrastructure for all Australian states until we finally got Container Deposit Legislation.
-Working with our sister organisation the Boomerang Alliance we are campaigning hard for action on plastic pollution and other consumer waste issues to solve the recycling crisis.
+For almost 2 decades TEC has pushed for recycling infrastructure for all Australian states.
+We finally got Container Deposit Legislation in 2017.
+We are currently campaigning hard with our sister organisation the Boomerang Alliance for action on plastic pollution and other consumer waste issues to solve Australia's recycling crisis.

-A sustainable society knows how to eliminate waste and maximise resource efficiency.
 If we want to survive, we have no other choice.
-Australia should be a world leader!
+We'd like to see Australia become a world leader in waste free economies.

 What We Do